Lab 2F - The Titanic Shuffle

 fare

-s paid by passengers and facet the plot based on whether the passenger survived or not.– Based on the plot, do you believe richer passengers were more likely to survive?
+s paid by passengers and facet the plot based on whether the passenger survived or not.– Based on the plot, do you believe that passengers who paid a higher fare on the Titanic were more likely to survive?
 Explain why and describe how certain you are of being correct.

 The search begins!